 I offer weekly 50-minute counselling sessions, either short-term to help you manage a specific situation, or longer-term to look into more persistent or complex issues.
 How long it takes depends on many different variables and how long we continue to meet is entirely up to you.

-Please contact me to arrange an initial session: zoeflintcounselling@gmail.com or 07816 551837.
+Please contact me to find out more, discuss your needs or arrange an initial session: zoeflintcounselling@gmail.com or 07816 551837.

 For the last 18 months of my training, I was a volunteer counsellor at the Women’s Support Centre, Surrey, working with women affected by the Criminal Justice System, often in complex situations involving domestic abuse and substance use.